Matthewsshev/Simulation/ReadMe.md

 * A value less than `1` will apply a lower percentage of shifting (fewer zigzags).
 * **Default Value:** `1.0` (no change to default percentages).

+---

+## 4. `Density` Parameter
+The `density` parameter is a powerful tool to simulate a more realistic tracking experience.
+Instead of meticulously saving *every single point* from the database, it intelligently selects a subset.
+This is crucial because real-world tracking systems don't always capture every infinitesimal movement, leading to a less cluttered and more natural representation of a path.
+The value you set for `density` directly determines the **sampling rate** of the points that are saved:

+* For example, if you set `density` to `5`, this means that **only 1 out of every 5 points** from the original data will be saved and included in the final output.
+* A higher `density` value will result in fewer saved points, creating a "sparser" or more generalized path, mimicking systems with lower sampling rates.

 **Available Argument:**
 * **`-d`**: Specifies the name of the input database file without the extension.
     * **Default:** `simulation_data_test`